 If that sounds like you and you’re feeling overwhelmed and stressed at the thought of creating content for your website, I can help.

-I’ve created a content package for small businesses and entrepreneurs who want an affordable way to fill their website with brilliant words.
+I’ve created a copy package for small businesses and entrepreneurs who want an affordable way to fill their websites with brilliant words.
 The package gives you a fixed price for three pages of content.
 That’s enough to get your home, about me and services page done.
 Having three pages done for you will hopefully give you the confidence to launch your new website.

 I’ve also got packages for blogs to help you build a relationship with your customers and give your business a voice.